jason-hailo/ansible/README.md

 Installs the following:

 * git, cmake, buildessentials, python-dev
-* vim-gnome
 * Oh-My-Zsh
-* vim-go plugin
-* YouCompleteMe plugin
-* Utilisnips
+* Vim gnome with vundle, vim-go, YouCompleteMe, Utilisnips
 * Customised .Vimrc for YouCompleteMe and Utilisnips to co-exist
-* Docker from official docker repo
+* Docker from the official Docker repo
 * Terminator
 * Powerline Fonts - for Oh-My-Zsh agnoster theme